U.S. Lost 20.5 Million Jobs in April, Unemployment Soared to 14.7%

 Manufacturing shed 1.3 million jobs, including 381,500 in the auto sector.
 Construction lost 975,000 jobs.
 Health care and social assistance shrank by more than 2 million jobs.

-White collar jobs have not been immune to the coronavirus jobs catastrophe.
+White-collar positions have not been immune to the coronavirus jobs catastrophe.
 Information technology and financial services sectors shrank by more than one-quarter of a million jobs.
 Business services lost 2.1 million jobs.

 The scale of the job loss has been breathtakingly sudden despite an unprecedented level of support for the economy from the federal government and the Federal Reserve.
 Over the past seven weeks, more than 33 million Americans have filed claims for unemployment benefits.
 But the number of claims has been declining for five consecutive weeks.